 My kids have all unwittingly chosen their favorite authors at one point in time.
 At a young age, they aren’t actually choosing an author but stating their preference for ‘that kind of book’.
 Those preferences allow me to find more books that will interest them.

 Author studies are a great way to explore more literature.
 Kids are more likely to read a book that is somehow familiar to them – whether by a related theme or style.
 I often entice my kids to try a new book by saying, “You enjoyed that book and this one is by the same author.”

 We also tend to use author studies if we are in a bit of a homeschool rut.
 Taking a week off for an author study is a great way to loosen up, enjoy the learning process, and snuggle on the couch while reading.

 Using Author Studies with Young Kids

 Author studies are popular with older kids who can compare and contrast different styles and techniques.
 However, author studies are great for young kids as well.

-- Exposure to different types and styles of literature
+- It gives them exposure to different types and styles of literature.

 How to Create Your Own Author Study

 Start with an author you are familiar with or whose style you already enjoy.
 Take some time to learn details about this author such as where they were born or any events that may have had an impact on their life.
 Young children may appreciate relating to their favorite authors.